What Does Your Bag Tell About You?

 Bags As Status Symbols

 Your accessories have a crucial impact on your personal image.
 These small details can tell more about you as a person than your whole outfit.
 Or they can catch someone’s eye who is very much interested in the same things as you are.
+This has a possibility to strengthen your relationship and take it from a conversational one to a deeper, more meaningful one.

-It’s not even about snobbery and expensive design items.
+I would like to add, that it’s not even about snobbery and expensive design items.
 Even a cheap or a non-branded quality bag tells a story and makes you belong somewhere.
 On a deep level everyone wants to be a part of something, whether it’s a social class, ideology, profession or a group of people sharing a personal interest.

+Some people feel drawn towards conventional values, and some feel more excited about disruption.
 Within each group people tend to value similar things and dress in a similar way.
 In image consulting terms it’s like reaching out an olive branch of similarity.

 Different Types Of Bags & Their Impact On Your Image